AritraAmbudhDutta/Roomble/README.md

 ## How to run the software locally?

-* Make sure you have Node.js and pip installed in your system.
+* Make sure you have Node.js installed in your system.

 Clone the repository -